The fourth moment of Dirichlet L-functions along the critical line: Introduction

-It is not obvious that the main terms of the asymptotic formulae in Theorem \ref{thmLT} and Theorem \ref{thmLq} are holomorphic with respect to the shift parameters, but the symmetry implies that the poles cancel to form holomorphic functions, which has been proved in a more general setting in Lemma 2.5.5 of \cite{CFK+05}.
+For main terms of the asymptotic formulae in Theorems \ref{thmLq} and \ref{thmLT}, the symmetry implies that all poles cancel out to form the holomorphy with respect to the shift parameters, which has been proved in a more general setting in Lemma 2.5.5 of \cite{CFK+05}.
+Thus, taking the limit as all shifts go to zero in Theorem \ref{thmLq} gives Theorem \ref{corLq}.

-As did in \cite{You11}, we impose some additional restrictions on the shifts.
-More precisely, we assume that all shifts lie in some fixed annulus with inner and outer radii $\asymp(\log T_1q)^{-1}$, which are separated enough so that $|\alpha\pm\beta|\gg(\log T_1q)^{-1}$, etc. We initially prove Theorem \ref{thmLT} and Theorem \ref{thmLq} with these restrictions on the shifts, and then the holomorphy of the left-hand side and the main terms in both asymptotic formulae leads to the holomorphy of the error terms.
-Thus, the maximum modulus principle can be applied to extend our results to all shifts $\ll(\log T_1q)^{-1}$ at no cost.